pedalboard/pedalboard-hw/README.md

   - The device can be used:
      1. only for MIDI (Low Cost), including USB MIDI
      1. both for MIDI and Audio, communication between the modules is done via MIDI.
-   - MIDI Moudule has independent microcontroller firmware with immediate startup
+   - MIDI Moudule has independent microcontroller and firmware with immediate startup
    - Optional Power supply module if no USB Power is available on the board.
 - Maker friendly
   - Use of existing modules for the heavy lifting